josemaria500/VBA/API_JSON/README.md

-# RESTfull API with VBA
+# REST API with VBA

 This is an example in VBA that retrieve data from https://openweathermap.org.
 We make a request to the server and the data is returned in JSON format.
 Using Javascript functions inside